sparescaffolding/geese/README.md

 ### geese
-simple x86 OS made by me written in C with a linear framebuffer and basic ramdisk system
+simple x86 OS made by me written in C with a linear framebuffer and basic ramdisk system.

 ### features:
 - linear framebuffer running at 640x480 with a bitmap font